Virtlink/intellij-paplj/README.md

 - `paplj` — The IntelliJ IDEA plugin.

 ### Changing the Grammar
+- Ensure that all the literals in the productions are _green_.
+If they are purple, you're missing that literal token at the top.
+- When adding tokens to the BNF grammar, also add them to the `PapljTokenElementTypes` class.
-When changing the BNF grammar, it's occasionally necessary to re-generate the lexer.
-Compared to the generated lexer, the following changes were made:
+- When adding tokens to the BNF grammar, it's necessary to re-generate the lexer.

-- Add `
-import static org.metaborg.paplj.psi.PapljTokenElementTypes.*;` import to the top of the lexer.
+- In the generated lexer, add ` import static org.metaborg.paplj.psi.PapljTokenElementTypes.*;` import to the top of the file.

 ## See Also